-Your recycling service is changing
+Your mixed recycling service has changed

 Mixed recycling bin collection

 All your waste services are collected on the same day of the week.
 Your mixed recycling is now collected every 2 weeks.

 If you pay the waste charge as part of your rates then you can use this service.
 You can find out more about the waste charge on our Understand your rates page.

-Our recycling bins have a yellow lid.
+Our mixed recycling bins have a yellow lid.